infinitydaemon/OpSec-Kernel/mesa-vulkan/src/amd/compiler/README-ISA.md

 ### VALUMaskWriteHazard

 Triggered by:
-SALU writing then reading a SGPR that was previously used as a lane mask for a VALU.
+SALU writing then SALU or VALU reading a SGPR that was previously used as a lane mask for a VALU.

 Mitigated by:
-A VALU instruction reading a SGPR or with literal, or a sa_sdst=0 wait: `s_waitcnt_depctr 0xfffe`
+A VALU instruction reading a non-exec SGPR before the SALU write, or a sa_sdst=0 wait after the SALU write: `s_waitcnt_depctr 0xfffe`

+## RDNA4 / GFX12 hazards

+### VcmpxPermlaneHazard

+Same as GFX10

+### LdsDirectVALUHazard
+### LdsDirectVMEMHazard

+Same as GFX11

+### VALUReadSGPRHazard

+Triggered by:
+VALU reads an SGPR, then written by SALU cannot safely be read by SALU or VALU, or VALU reads an SGPR, then written by VALU cannot safely be read by VALU.

+Mitigated by:
+After the SALU write a sa_sdst=0 wait.
+After the VALU write a va_sdst=0 / va_vcc=0 wait.
+It does not reset the first step.